Framework-R-D/phlex-design/workflows/wirecell-charge-waveform-sim-doc.rst

              The labels on the solid arrows denote the data products.
              The indices on the names of the data products imply the hierarchy of data product sets to which the data products belong.
              A single index denotes a data product that belongs to a *TriggerRecord*.
-             A double index denotes one that belongs to a *TimeBin*, created by the *unfold*, and associated with a *TriggerRecord*
+             A double index for *Depos* denotes one that belongs to a specific kind of binning  *TimeBin*, created by the *unfold*, and associated with a *TriggerRecord*
    :name: fig-wirecell-func
    :align: center